jessehansen/magicbus/README.md

 ## Cross-app Bindings

 Since the publisher and subscriber above are two separate apps, and it's assumed that one app has no permission on any of the exchanges/queues in the other app's security domain, the framework does not setup any bindings.
-You'll need to manually bind the subscriber's queue to the producer's exchange for messages to reach the subscriber.
+You'll need to use a `Binder` to bind the subscriber's queue to the producer's exchange for messages to reach the subscriber.
+Typically this is done by a configuration app with elevated permissions.

 # Framework Components